-In a couple of years, the famous book The Organization of Behavior by Donald Hebb was released to later become a turning point in the field of ML.
+In a couple of years, the famous book The Organization of Behavior by Donald Hebb was released to later become a turning point in the future of machine learning.

 To learn more about how to classify spam messages yourself, check out our Machine Learning with Naïve Bayes course.

 Now, is the future of machine learning promising?

 As businesses move towards the era of cloud storage, they look for innovative approaches to leveraging data.
 Since it’s virtually impossible to analyze great data volumes manually, organizations now adopt machine learning in big data to handle these for them.
 Fortune Business Insights has recently published an article, estimating that the machine learning industry will reach nearly \$226 billion by 2030—a massive growth compared to the \$19.2 billion in 2022.
 We could barely imagine what it would all be like in 2050.
 That’s probably why machine learning is the future of all technological advancements.

 The Future is Now: Latest Advancements of Machine Learning

 Over the last decade, many innovations in various fields have come to the forefront thanks to machine learning.
 Let’s briefly present 6 advancements of machine learning that are currently trending.

 1. Advancements of Machine Learning – Computer Vision